 During the third quarter of 2006, the Company, through its wholly owned subsidiary Grizzly Holdings Inc., purchased a 24.9999% interest in Grizzly Oils Sands ULC ("Grizzly"), a Canadian unlimited liability company, for approximately \$8.2 million.

 The remaining interests in Grizzly are owned by entities controlled by Wexford, an affiliate of Gulfport.
 During 2006 and 2007, Grizzly acquired leases in the Athabasca region located in the Alberta Province near Fort McMurray near other oil sands development projects.
 Grizzly has commenced drilling of core holes for feasibility of oil production in five separate lease blocks but has not commenced development of operations.
-As of March 31, 2008, Gulfport's net investment in Grizzly was \$26,547,000.
+As of June 30, 2008, Gulfport's net investment in Grizzly was \$26,661,000.
 Grizzly's functional currency is the Canadian dollar.
-The Company's investment in Grizzly was decreased by \$1,072,000 as a result of a currency translation loss for the three months ended March 31, 2008.
-The Company recognized a loss on equity investment of \$182,000 and \$7,000 for the three months ended March 31, 2008 and 2007, respectively, which is included in other income (expense) in the consolidated statements of operations.
+The Company's investment in Grizzly was increased by \$241,000 as a result of a currency translation gain for the three months ended June 30, 2008 and decreased by \$831,000 as a result of a currency translation loss for the six months ended June 30, 2008.
+The Company recognized a loss on equity investment of \$127,000 and \$309,000 for the three months and six months ended June 30, 2008, respectively, and \$30,000 and \$36,000 for the three months and six months ended June 30, 2007, respectively, which is included in other income (expense) in the consolidated statements of operations.

 The Company, through its wholly owned subsidiary Grizzly Holdings Inc., entered into a loan agreement with Grizzly effective January 1, 2008.
 Under the agreement, Grizzly may borrow funds from the Company.
 Borrowed funds bear interest at LIBOR plus 400 basis points.
 Interest is paid on a paid-in-kind basis by increasing the outstanding balance of the loan.
 The loan matures on December 31, 2012.
-The Company loaned Grizzly approximately \$3,828,000 during the first quarter of 2008.
-The Company recognized interest income of approximately \$27,000 for the three months ended March 31, 2008, which is included in interest income in the consolidated statements of operations.
-The total \$3,855,000 due from Grizzly is included in notes receivable - related party on the accompanying consolidated balance sheets.
+The Company loaned Grizzly approximately \$8,675,000 during the six months ended June 30, 2008.
+The Company recognized interest income of approximately \$107,000 and \$134,000 for the three months and six months ended June 30, 2008, respectively, which is included in interest income in the consolidated statements of operations.
+The note balance was decreased by approximately \$130,000 as a result of a currency translation loss for the six months ended June 30, 2008.
+The total \$8,679,000 due from Grizzly is included in notes receivable - related party on the accompanying consolidated balance sheets.